droglenc/NCMTH107/resources/Syllabus-Current.md

 * Ability and desire to apply mathematics outside the classroom,
 * Proficiency in mathematical terminology and accurate formulation of mathematical ideas. and
 * Use appropriate technology to model, analyze and solve mathematical problems;

+the following outcome for the NRS major

+* Demonstrate understanding of descriptive statistics,
+* Demonstrate understanding of inferential statistics,
+* Demonstrate foundational quantitative skills necessary to manage natural resources,
+* Manage data and information appropriately,
+* Demonstrate the ability to interpret graphs and tabular data, and
+* Generate appropriate graphs and tables.

 the following outcomes for the BUS major